r08b46009/A-Reproduction-and-Analysis-of-Query-Free-Adversarial-Attack-Against-Stable-Diffusion/README.md

-These examples show that optimized query-free perturbations can shift the generated image semantics away from the original prompt, while random perturbations are less consistently effective.
+These examples show that small prompt perturbations can lead to changes in generated outputs, including shifts in style, composition, and semantic details.
+While the core object category is often preserved, the resulting images may drift toward different visual interpretations.

 The main idea is to optimize adversarial prompt suffixes in CLIP text-embedding space and evaluate if these perturbations can shift the generated outputs of Stable Diffusion.